 - Enlarged pupils

 - Diarrhea, cramping, nausea, vomiting, loss of appetite, weight loss, and upset stomach

 - Respiratory changes (i.e. rapid breathing, yawning, nasal issues)

 - General flu-like symptoms

 You must also look at other symptoms that come with substance abuse, such as:

-- Reemergence or the start of other bad habits (smoking, drinking, mixing other substances)
+- The reemergence of the start of other bad habits (smoking, drinking, mixing other substances)

 - Taking less of an interest in your grooming, hygiene, and personal appearance

-- Losing relationships with friends, family, significant others, or watching those relationships deteriorate.
+- Losing relationships with friends, family, or significant others, or watching those relationships deteriorate.

-- Missing work, important deadlines, foregoing activities, losing motivation, or a sudden loss in interest in previously enjoyed hobbies
+- Missing work, important deadlines, foregoing activities, losing motivation, or a sudden loss of interest in previously enjoyed hobbies

 Substance abuse often comes bundled with co-occurring issues, which is why it is often extremely important to seek treatment at a center that practices evidence-based, dual diagnosis programming so that both the substance abuse and mental health components can be addressed and worked on simultaneously.